A Tote Placepot is a renowned race day ritual and Tote’s most popular bet.

 A horse with a good track record of a solid performance under the same conditions is a great choice.
 A horse that has shown it has consistent form is a wiser pick than one that has never stepped foot on the same surface.

 It’s worth having a punt on a runner that comes with a larger price tag who might outshine its odds.
-So check out the trainers and what record they have, any horses that are making a comeback from a break or went from a good streak into a dip and are coming back to that good form they previously showed.
+So, check out the trainers and their records, as well as any horses that are making a comeback from a break or went from a good streak into a dip and are now returning to the good form they previously showed.

 History of Tote Placepot

 Although not tied to one particular bookmaker, the Tote Placepot is the work of the Tote Business.
-They do other things, too, like a jackpot and quadpot but placepots are probably the most popular.
+They also offer other options, such as jackpots and quadpots, but placepots are probably the most popular.

-The business was bought out by Betfred for a mega £265m just shy of a decade ago.
+The business was acquired by Betfred for a record £265m, just shy of a decade ago.
 It meant Betfred had sole control over operating pool bets at UK-based racecourses for 7 years, as well as the 500 Tote shops and their website (totesport.com).

 Summary of the Placepot Bet – UK and Irish Meetings

-A placepot is a really fun way to bet, it is one of the most popular racing bets placed every day up and down the UK and Ireland, as well as some major international meetings.
-They offer great value for money and possible big returns.
+A placepot is a fun way to bet; it is one of the most popular racing bets placed every day throughout the UK and Ireland, as well as at some major international meetings.
+They offer great value for money and possibly significant returns.

 You will recognise the placepot bet slips in most betting shops across the country.